 After School Programs

 Our after school programs are community-based projects that provide learning opportunities that support the cognitive, social, physical and emotional development of children and teenagers in our communities.
 These programs provide a balance between academic work, arts and recreation, which are all important to children of all ages.
-The program runs twice a week in every community and focuses is on:
+The program runs twice a week in every community and focuses on:

 - Academic skill building, after school tutoring and assistance with homework